 As an added benefit, you can roll your closing costs into the new loan or accept a slightly higher interest rate to cover these costs.

-So VA homeowners may be able to refinance with little or no out of pocket cost.
+VA homeowners may be able to refinance with little or no upfront cost.

 USDA Streamline Refinance